rkoshak/openhab-rules-tools/time_utils/README.md

 td = parse_duration("1d12h")
 ```

+Returns a Python datetime.timedelta.
 Returns `None` if the String isn't parsable.

 ## delta_to_datetime
 Converts a Python timedelta to a Joda DateTime.